jimeh/common-flow/common-flow.md

 - **Pull Request** - A means of requesting that a change branch is merged in to its merge target, allowing others to review, discuss and approve the changes.
-- **Release** - Consists of a version bump commit directly on the master branch, and a git tag named according to the new version number placed on said commit.
+- **Release** - Consists of a version bump commit directly on the master branch, and a git tag named according to the new version string placed on said commit.
 - **Maintenance Release** - Just like a regular release, except the version bump commit and release tag are on a maintenance branch instead of the master branch.